-Early that morning, we rode out to Tsawwassen Terminal for the 1.5 hour sailing.
+Early that morning, we rode out to Tsawwassen Terminal for the 1.5-hour sailing.
 Depending on the time of year, there are multiple departure times to choose from.
 We arrived early and went to browse the terminal shops, where I purchased a wide-brim hat for the day.
 I also picked up some food, even though the ferry had food outlets.

 More info : BC Ferries

 After we disembarked at Schwartz Bay, we headed first for lunch at Church and State Wines Brentwood.
 I did some quick research and chose this one as it also offered wine tasting.
 We also celebrated my mom’s birthday here with her friends.
-Our table was out on the patio, facing the vineyards.
+Our table was out on the patio, facing the vines.
 It was cool under the shade and we enjoyed our meals.
 My mom and her friends spent this time catching up.

 Butchart Gardens